-Applying for candidature
+Applying for confirmation of candidature

 Unless you have been admitted with advanced candidature you must apply for candidature in accordance with the timelines set out in the candidature application guidelines.